Libraries at Binghamton University records

 Immediate Source of Acquisition

-This collection was donated by the Binghamton University Libraries starting in 2001.
+This collection was transferred by the Binghamton University Libraries starting in 2001.

 Separated Materials

-During processing in 2024, a large amount of material was weeded from the collection (approximateyl 10 linear feet).
+During processing in 2024, a large amount of material was weeded from the collection (approximately 10 linear feet).
 Due to privacy concerns, materials related to the payment of fines, overdue books, student workers, and employment of individual staff and faulty members were discarded.
-These materials included ledgers listing the names and fines of patrons, donated by Laurie Kolosky in 2024.
+These materials included ledgers listing the names and fines of patrons.
 Because of their low research value, materials related to minor repairs and renovation of the library buildings, as well as itemized financial records were removed.
-Since this collection documents the history of Binghamton University Library's history and not the history of libraries as a whole, articles and reports on other libraries and guides to common library software were also removed.
+Since this collection documents the history of Binghamton University Libraries' history and not the history of libraries as a whole, articles and reports on other libraries and guides to common library software were also removed.

 Two award plaques were removed, although photographs were taken before removal.
 These photographs are held with other digital materials for the collection.